ajulik1997/i14_laser/README.md

 As the Pi is being used a server, it needs to be set up to run headless.
 This process is described in detail [here](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md), but the most important step (activating SSH), can be accomplished by mounting the SD card on any Windows or

+MORE GOES ON MONDAY

 #### Drivers and Packages

+This section highlights the packages and drivers that need to be installed or set up, either as dependencies by the server, or optional add-ons for easier developement and set-up.

+##### Flashing '.hex' files to Arduino

+As of Arduino 1.6, it is possible to develop Arduino applications directly on the Raspberry Pi, although this is not recommended, as the newly released Arduino CLI has too many dependencies (up to 1GB, including a desktop environment, which is not necessary on a headless Raspberry Pi) for a system with limited storage and memory.

 <TALK ABOUT DRIVER> <avrdude> <USB TO SERIAL HACK FOR LASER?>

 --
 http://www.ladyada.net/learn/avr/avrdude.html

 sudo avrdude -p atmega328p -P /dev/ttyACM0 -c arduino -U flash:w:arduino.hex:i --